The Master of Science in Nursing degree program is accredited by the Commission on Collegiate Nursing Education.

 - Proof of a current unrestricted Registered Nurse license in the United States or its territories.

-- A minimum of one year of clinical experience as an R.N. (within two years of application deadline) is required during which time the applicant must have functioned as an independent decision maker and demonstrated advanced psychomotor skills.
+- A minimum of one year of clinical experience as an R.N. (at the start of the program) is required during which time the applicant must have functioned as an independent decision maker and demonstrated advanced psychomotor skills.

 - Requirements for recommendations: